-There’s a whole lot of reasons anyone would want to visit Spain: gorgeous beaches, world-renowned art, colourful history, and…. delicious food!
+There’s a whole lot of reasons anyone would want to visit Spain: gorgeous beaches, world-renowned art, colorful history, and of course delicious food.

 From Tapas to Fabada to Cazon en Adobo, the Spaniards know exactly what they’re doing when it comes to food.
-So, whenever and if ever you find yourself roaming the streets of Madrid and Barcelona, these are the 11 foods you must tick off your list:
+So, whenever and if ever you find yourself roaming the streets of Madrid and Barcelona, these are the Spanish dishes you absolutely must try.

 With the perfect balance of acidity and sweetness, Salmorejo is a yummy cold soup from the south of Spain.